-PEP or Python Enhancement Proposal is a draft or document which has the description of Python code writing guidelines which is the best practice to improve the consistency and readability of the Python codes.
+PEP or Python Enhancement Proposal is a draft or document that has the description of Python code writing guidelines, which is the best practice to improve the Python codes’ consistency and readability.
 This document contains features such as Python’s Style and design which is used while writing the codes.
-As we know Python has a strict format or the order to write the scripts, so that it makes others easy to read the code therefore nice coding style helps tremendously to the developers or others who are reading the code.
+As we know, Python has a strict format or the order to write the scripts, so that it makes it others easy to read the code; therefore nice coding style helps tremendously to the developers or others who are reading the code.
 The developers must follow these guidelines.
 In Python, we see indentation is very important for code to execute syntactically.

 Functions of PEP8 in Python

 In general, Pep8 is a tool where you can check your Python code conventions with the conventions in the documentation of Pep8.
 Let us see a few features of Pep8 documentation:

 This is one of the most important features for writing the codes and for reading the codes in Python.
 It is also known as the 4 space rule, and this rule is not as mandatory as it can be overruled for the continuation of the line.
 Indentation also helps to know which code belongs to which function as we use braces in other programming languages in Python; this done by following the rules of indentation.

 In Pep8, the rules are use spaces in place of tabs, as the name of the rule use 4 consecutive spaces for indentation.
 If both these rules are used at once then this causes an error that issues a warning by the interpreter.

 if n> 5:

 The print statement follows indentation in the above program because the “if” statement is true, then only the print statement is executed.
 If there is no proper indentation maintained, then it will pop an error.
 The output of the above code without indentation will be: